-"Well, you're certainly not like my brothers," she replies, laughing.
-She holds up a clear plastic bag that she has been holding.
+"Well, you're certainly not like my brothers."
+She laughs then holds up a clear plastic bag.
 "You sure you don't want a chocolate frog?
 It's my last one."

-He looks at the half-melted frog that looks more like a blob—not remotely edible—and he nods his head in acceptance.
+He stares at the half-melted frog that looks more like a blob—not remotely edible—and he nods his head in acceptance.
 "Sure, I'll take it."

+Please, she smiles and takes the misshapen frog out of the bag, handing it over.
 He gingerly takes it from her pale, sticky fingers.
-"Thank you, uh…?"

-"Oh, I gotta run," she explains, "or Da' will pitch a fit."
-She giggles and runs off, turning around to wave at him, almost tripping over her own two feet.
+"Ah, I gotta run or Da' will pitch a fit."
+She takes off in a trot but turns around to wave at him, almost tripping over her own two feet in the process.
 "It was nice to meet you, Draco.
 See you at Hogwarts!"

-He waves back, and when she's out of sight, he looks at the sticky frog with a mixture of curiosity and disdain.
-After a moment of thought, he throws it away.
+He waves back, and when she's out of sight he glances down at the sticky frog with a mixture of curiosity and disgust.
+After a moment's thought, he throws it away.

-She's all alone in the library, reading.
+She's all alone in the library.
 He wants to talk to her, but he has his friends with him.
 Besides, he's not sure what he'd say to her anyway.
 His friends urge him forward, expecting him to do or say something, to tease her.
 He doesn't disappoint.

-"If it isn't Potter's girlfriend," he mockingly croons, saddling up beside her at the table.
-"Write him any more poems, She-Weasel?"
+"If it isn't Potter's girlfriend," he croons, saddling up beside her at the table.
+"Did you write him any more poems?"

 His friends snicker.